-The Following list of Largest Earthquake in the World by Magnitude.
+The Following list of the Largest earthquakes in the World by Magnitude.

 Rank | Name of Earthquake | Date | Magnitude | Location |